 435 Firebars were built in all up to 1967.
 The Yak-28P was an important asset of the PVO through the 1960s, normally flying in natural metal colors.
 It suffered from some of the reliability problems -- and the high accident rate -- that afflicted the Brewer, and it seems pilots were not always so happy with it: bomber pilots moving up from the Il-28 Beagle might have thought the Brewer a hot machine, but pilots of single-seat fighters going to the big Firebar saw it as something of a demotion.
 Throwing the Yak-28P around in aggressive maneuvers was strictly forbidden by PVO regulations.

 The Yak-28P never saw any combat action.
 One did get into an aggressive but bloodless dogfight over the Baltic with a US-built McDonnell F-4 Phantom, apparently a Luftwaffe machine, but after an extended session of jinking, climbing, diving, with a second Firebar joining the fray, everybody ran low on fuel and had to go home.
-It is unclear if this incident was due to mutual aggressiveness or had an element of sport to it -- maybe it was both.
+It is unclear if this incident was due to mutual hostility or had an element of sport to it -- maybe it was both.

 The only aircraft a Firebar was ever known to have shot down in anger, or at least helped to shoot down, was a Soviet machine, an Antonov An-2 utility biplane that a defector tried to fly over the Black Sea to Turkey on 13 March 1967.
 The An-2 didn't have much of a heat signature and was flying very low over the waves; the Firebar crew wasn't able to get a good missile lock, but the interceptor was able to use its long-range radar to guide a MiG-17 to the target, which then blasted the biplane into the sea with cannon fire.
 The Soviets took a brutally dim view of traitors, and doing in the defector wasn't an issue -- but the An-2 "Annushka" was generally regarded with affection, and it was something of a pity to destroy one.